Boards & Commissions

 The Library Board has seven members.
-It meets at 7:00 p.m. the second Monday of each quarter in the Dunn Public Library at 110 E Divine Street.
+It meets at 7:00 p.m. the second Monday of each quarter (January, April, July and October) in the Dunn Public Library at 110 E Divine Street.
 The Library Board recommends to the City Council actions as may be necessary to create and develop an adequate and complete library system.

-The Recreation Commission has seven members.
+The Parks and Recreation Advisory Board has seven members.
+A maximum of two members can reside out of city limits.
 It meets at 7:00 p.m. the first Tuesday of each month in the Dunn Community Building located at 205 Jackson Road.
-The Recreation Commission recommends to the City Council actions as may be necessary to create and develop an adequate and complete system of parks and recreation.
+The Advisory Board recommends to the City Council actions as may be necessary to create and develop an adequate and complete system of parks and recreation.

 Alcohol Beverage Control Board